 - Compromised Breathing: There is a risk of compromised breathing after making the nose smaller and more attractive, so the surgeon will always be sure to perform an airway surgery when indicated during your rhinoplasty.
 Rarely, even after rhinoplasty and septoplasty, compromised airflow can occur and may require further airflow surgery.

-- Infections: Although infections are very rare after rhinoplasty procedures, Dr. Mulholland and his experienced team still prescribe a prophylactic antibiotic after surgery and take every precaution to ensure that the surgery is a smooth, seamless experience.
+- Infections: Although infections are very rare after rhinoplasty procedures, Dr. Bell and his experienced team still prescribe a prophylactic antibiotic after surgery and take every precaution to ensure that the surgery is a smooth, seamless experience.

 Why Choose TPS for a Rhinoplasty Procedure?

 As with any plastic surgery, it is important to find the best nose job surgeon with experience and expertise in the area.
 The nose is a delicate and prominent part of the face that needs the utmost care and precision.

 By performing a computer-simulated rhinoplasty surgery during your consultation, Dr. Bell can ensure that the procedure’s outcome matches the patient’s expectations.
 Rest assured that, with the Toronto Plastic Surgeons, you’re in safe hands before, during, and after the procedure.

 With more than 25 years of experience in cosmetic surgery of the face and body, Dr. Bell is one of Canada’s most reputable plastic surgeons.
 Dr. Bell has performed more than 5,000 cosmetic facial procedures, and has been named by W magazine as one of the best cosmetic surgeons in the world.

 Broadly speaking, rhinoplasty surgery can be divided into two categories: external and internal.
 The Toronto Plastic Surgeons are experienced in both types of rhinoplasty and will perform the best approach suited to your best outcome.